RoyalVee/GUI-Screen-sizing-using-Tkinter/README.md

 # GUI-Screen-sizing-using-Tkinter
-This is a quick code for sizing and resizing your GUI using tkinter during your application development.
+This is a quick code for sizing and resizing your GUI using tkinter during your desktop application development.